-Quickly getting to her feet, Pakura hurried to the edge of the roof and looked down at the street below.
+Quickly getting to her feet, Pakura hurried to the edge.

-He killed all of them… Pakura thought as she saw the ring of death surrounding Gaara.
+He killed all of them… Pakura was horrified as she stared at the ring of death surrounding Gaara.
 Eight Kumo Shinobi were suspended in mid-air, each impaled by two spikes of sand or more, their blood only beginning to trickle down.

-There was another circle of bodies… Gaara’s protection team was dead, every single one of them.
+There was another circle of bodies… Gaara’s protection team, every single one of them.

 He killed all of them… why?

-Finally looking at Gaara, Pakura saw Naruto on the ground, spasming violently, his mouth agape.
-Realizing something was wrong, Pakura started to leap over the edge of the roof when a bell rang loudly.
-It was the warning bell, Suna was under attack.
+Noticing Gaara crouched on the ground, Pakura realized Naruto had collasped, and was now spasming violently, his mouth agape.
+Something was wrong, and Pakura had just begun to leap over the edge when a bell clanged loudly, and she froze.
+It was the warning bell.
+Sunagakure was under attack.

 He’s lost it… fuck fuck fuck!

 Hauling herself backward, Pakura hit the roof and rolled.
-The spot she’d been standing barely a second before exploded, chunks of sandstone thrown in the air.
+The spot where she’d just been standing exploded, chunks of sandstone flying into the air.
 Pakura covered her face with arms as the debris rained down around her.

-Feeling the roof vibrate beneath her, Pakura rolled to her feet and darted forward, narrowly avoiding a tendril of sand as it shot up through the roof beneath her feet.
+Feeling the roof vibrate beneath her, Pakura rolled to her feet and darted forward, narrowly avoiding a tendril of sand as it broke through the roof beneath her feet.